-Did you make any gardening resolutions for the coming New Year?
-Whether you’re a horticultural expert or you want to try gardening for the first time, these are my favorite New Year’s resolutions for gardeners in 2019.
+Did you make any New Year’s resolutions for gardeners for the coming New Year?
+Whether you’re a horticultural expert or you want to try gardening for the first time, these are my favorite New Year’s resolutions for gardeners in 2020.

 The #1 resolution on my list is to get gardening!
 Gardening comes with many benefits for our physical, emotional and mental well-being.
 In fact, according to the Centers for Disease Control and Prevention, gardening for just 2.5 hours a week can reduce the risk of common conditions like heart disease, high blood pressure and osteoporosis.
 Gardening has also been shown to ward off depression and anxiety.
 Plus, nothing beats the smell of flowers in bloom, or the taste of fresh, homegrown vegetables.

 Getting started and growing your first tomato plant (or any annual vegetable) is easier than you think.
 If you’re worried you might have a “black thumb,” or just short on space, try your hand at gardening with a well-watering container like The GrowBox.
 Plants love it, and it takes all the guesswork out of gardening.
 Just follow the easy setup instructions, keep the well full of water, and you’re good!
 Consider using a GrowBox to grow some of these easy-to-grow plants in a well-lit window or sunny area outside: